2009 NASCAR Nationwide Series: Bashas' Supermarket 200

 Did not qualify: Kenny Hendrick (#42), Andy Ponstein (#02), Mike Harmon (#84), Dennis Setzer (#96).

 Aaron's 312

 The Aaron's 312 was held April 25 at Talladega Superspeedway.
-David Ragan edged out Ryan Newman by .030 of a second for his first win in any of NASCAR's three top-tier series.
+David Ragan edged out Ryan Newman by .030 of a second for his first win in any of NASCAR's three top national series.
 Matt Kenseth had a scary wreck in which he flipped 3 times on the backstretch.
-The defending Daytona 500 champion was uninjured, though.
+Kenseth was uninjured.